MoonDevelopmentsLLC/Moonala-Web-Browser/README.md

            google not supporting certain functions through webview.
            98.9% of the time everything will work.
-When needed, the unchained tabs(compatibility mode) are designed to work 100% of the time. <br>Useful for sites that get overzealous with their tracking requirements. -See Bold Text-<br> The defaults are set to a relaxed private that is still very private if used right.
+When needed, the unchained tabs(compatibility mode) are designed to work 100% of the time. <br>Useful for sites that get overzealous with their tracking requirements. -See Bold Text-<br><br> The defaults are set to a relaxed private that is still very private if used right.
+The package is shown if your version of webview is outdated but you can follow the security guide in settings or **use lunar force field** to remove that.
            When all nazar switches are toggled on (pressing strict privacy button) identifying data is removed to an extent not seen in most browsers without heavy tinkering or addons installed.The browsers using webview that I have tested specify they are built to be private and despite this, in my tests a lot of